Haas F1 Team: 2021 season

 Grosjean and Magnussen left Haas at the end of the 2020 Championship.
 They were replaced by Russian Nikita Mazepin, and 2020 Formula 2 Championship winner Mick Schumacher, son of seven-time Formula One world champion Michael Schumacher.
 To survive financially, the team opted to halt the development of the 2021 car, instead focusing resources on the 2022 car.
-They also secured Uralkali, a Russian potash fertilizer producer, of which Mazepin's father Dmitry is a key shareholder, as the title sponsor for the team.
+They also secured Uralkali, a Russian potash fertilizer producer, of which Mazepin's father Dmitry is a key shareholder, as the title sponsor for the team and competed as Uralkali Haas F1 Team.
 Uralkali's sponsorship resulted in a livery containing the colors of the Russian flag.
 Steiner denied this was to circumvent a World Anti-Doping Agency ban on the use of the Russian flag and anthem following a state-sponsored doping scandal in the country.

 During the first race, Mazepin spun out on the first lap, while Schumacher finished 16th in his debut, the last of all running cars.
 In the season's final race, Mazepin tested positive for coronavirus and was ruled out of the race.
 Haas would only field one driver, rather than replace Mazepin with reserve driver Pietro Fittipaldi, as he had not fulfilled the requirement of having competed in a practice session for the team.
 Haas finished 10th in the Constructor's Championship scoring 0 points over the season, the team's worst finish since their founding in 2016 and their lowest ever points total.